karaoke-dev/karaoke-dev.github.io/content/changelog/2021.1010/index.md

 ![](res/2021-10-09-11-25-25.png)
 - Karaoke text how have beautiful effect, big thanks to [@Evast](https://github.com/EVAST9919)
 - Live alone now so 尻尻放題
+- More than 87 stars, 87 is a lucky number in out country.

 ## Framework
 - Implement lyric text shader effect. [font-package](#41@andy840119)